Washington Boys Basketball Prep Poll

 |4-1

-Others receiving votes: Mount Tahoma 10.
-Timberline 9.
-University 8.
+Others receiving votes: Stanwood 4.
 Mountain View 4.
-Arlington 4.
-Seattle Prep 3.
-Mountlake Terrace 2.
-Silas 1.
+Lincoln-Seattle 3.
+Timberline 3.
+Arlington 2.
+Kennewick 1.

 |School